john-pachec0/Monitor/APP_STORE_METADATA.md

 • ✓ Encrypted at rest with iOS device encryption
 • ✓ We can't access your data—even if we wanted to

 Your thoughts, reframes, and mental health data never leave your iPhone.
-We built Untwist this way intentionally because privacy matters, especially for mental health.
+We built Monitor this way intentionally because privacy matters, especially for mental health.

 WHY POSTPONE WORRY?